(under IFRS and all amounts in US dollars unless otherwise stated)

 Expansion and Development Projects

-Alterra plans to expand the Reykjanes plant's capacity to 180 MW in two phases of 50 MW and 30 MW and thereby increase annual average generation by nearly 700 GWh, pending new PPAs with one or more power purchasers and obtaining project financing.
-During the quarter, Alterra received the operating permit required for the drilling of additional wells and other work necessary for the 50 MW expansion.
+Alterra's Icelandic subsidiary HS Orka plans to expand the Reykjanes plant's capacity to 180 MW in two phases of 50 MW and 30 MW and thereby increase annual average generation by nearly 700,000 MWh, subject to satisfactory resolution of all PPA issues and obtaining project financing.
+During the period, HS Orka received the operating permit required for the drilling of additional wells and other work necessary for the 50 MW expansion.
 The 30 MW expansion will not require any additional drilling as the utilized resource will be low pressure steam generated from current operations.

-Alterra holds a 51% interest in a potential expansion of the Dokie operations with a projected addition to capacity of approximately 156 MW.
+Alterra holds a 51% interest in a potential expansion of the Dokie operations with a projected addition to capacity of approximately 156 MW and expected average annual production of 357,000 MWh.
 The project has received a BC Provincial Environmental Assessment Certificate.
-Data collection for a resource assessment is scheduled to be completed mid-year 2012.
+Data collection for a resource assessment of the project is scheduled to be completed by mid-year 2012, with a goal to complete all the steps required to commence construction by the first quarter of 2013.

-Alterra holds an option to purchase for C$6 million 10% of a 50 MW portfolio of five photovoltaic solar facilities to be built in Ontario ("ABW Solar") by First Solar, Inc. If the option is exercised, Alterra will serve as the managing partner.
-First Solar, Inc. is expected to begin construction of ABW Solar within the next six months and completion is targeted for mid-2012.
+Alterra has agreed to purchase for approximately $6 million, subject to a number of closing conditions, 10% of a 50 MW portfolio of five photovoltaic solar facilities to be built in Ontario ("ABW Solar") by First Solar, Inc. Alterra will serve as the managing partner of the partnership owning ABW Solar.
+First Solar has received all the required permits, and construction should begin in the second or third quarter of 2012.

-New geothermal concessions were acquired in the Upper Lillooet region of southwestern British Columbia, and in southern Peru adjacent to and near Alterra's existing concessions.
+New geothermal concessions were acquired in the Upper Lillooet region of southwestern British Columbia, and in southern Peru near Alterra's existing concessions.
 Certain less-promising concessions in Nevada were relinquished, and other concessions were sold.
-At the advanced-stage Mariposa project in Chile, further drilling is planned to complement the three existing slim hole wells and a partner is being considered to assist in the funding of this future work.
-In Nevada, exploratory drilling programs are planned or underway at the Soda Lake and McCoy geothermal fields.
-In Iceland, hole RN-30 was finished and testing and analysis commenced to assess its use in the proposed Reykjanes expansion.
+At the advanced-stage Mariposa project in Chile, the Company is actively reviewing a number of options for the next phase of exploration in 2012, including entering into a partnership to fund the remaining exploration and development costs.

 Cautionary Note regarding Forward-Looking Statements and Information